3DiVi/nuitrack-sdk/doc/Nuitrack_AI.md

 * 360-degree tracking
 * tracking of difficult poses (for example, tracking of a sitting or a lying person)

 Nuitrack AI is available from the Nuitrack v0.33.0 release.
+You can use Nuitrack AI not only in native C++/C# applications, but also in projects built with Unity or Unreal Engine.
+There's no need to change the code if your application was made with the standard Nuitrack version: all you need to do is to enable the Nuitrack AI features in the `nuitrack.config` file (see the instructions in the sections below).

 <p align="center">
     <img width="480" src="img/nuitrack_ai_demo.gif">